abeatrice/lumen-api/README.md

 # Lumen API

-This is a rest api built with [Lumen](https://lumen.laravel.com/) and developed with docker environment [Vessel] (https://vessel.shippingdocker.com/).
+This is a rest api built with [Lumen](https://lumen.laravel.com/) and developed with docker environment [Vessel](https://vessel.shippingdocker.com/).

 ### Install